-The RytmoLas®m applies the laser via an optical fibre with a highly divergent light beam in a non-contact mode of radiation The fibre tip is mounted at a given distance from the end-hole of the catheter and saline irrigation creates a 3-4mm clear channel for the light from the catheter tip to the target area.
+Laser light is applied via an optical fibre with a highly divergent beam in a non-contact mode of radiation.
+The fibre tip is mounted at a given distance from the end-hole of the catheter and saline irrigation creates a 3-4mm clear channel for the laser light from the fiber tip to the target area.

-Laserinduced absorptive heating is selective, depending on the composition of the target tissue and the laser wavelength used.
-When using the 1064nm laser light with its low absorption in water heat is initially created deep intramurally by selective absorption of photons by myocytes.
-Lesions are growing within seconds by photon scattering, and, eventually, by heat convection in the myocardial wall.
+Selective laser induced absorptive heating depends on the composition of the target tissue and the laser wavelength used.
+Selective tissue absorption, selective absorption of photons by myocytes, and low absorption in water of the 1064nm laser light, creates deep intramural lesions.
+Lesions are further growing by photon scattering, and by heat convection in the myocardial wall

-By means of the recommended power settings controllable intramural temperature maximum and transmural lesions limited to the myocardial walls are achieved without tissue vaporization with crater or thrombus formation.
+By means of the recommended power settings controllable intramural temperature maximum and transmural lesions limited to the myocardial walls are achieved within seconds without tissue vaporization with crater or thrombus formation